rasmartins/typemux/docs/YAML_ANNOTATIONS_GUIDE.md

 ## Overview

-YAML annotations allow you to define TypeMux metadata in external YAML files instead of inline in your `.typemux` schema files.
+YAML annotations allow you to define TypeMUX metadata in external YAML files instead of inline in your `.typemux` schema files.
 This provides:

 - **Separation of Concerns** - Keep schema definitions clean and focused
 - **Easier Maintenance** - Update annotations without modifying schema files